Liz Kingsman: Acting

 series Ballot Monkeys in 2015 and reprised her role in spin-off comedy series Power Monkeys.

 She appeared in two series of the British Channel 5 2016 mockumentary series Borderline, as well as British comedy series Pls Like, King Gary and Timewasters, and the French comedy series Icon of French Cinema.

 She also appeared in Rose Matafeo comedy series Starstruck.
 She appeared as an English parliamentary assistant in the pan-European comedy series Parlement.
 The second series of which won the Comedy Drama and Sitcom Rose d'Or Award in November 2023.

 In 2024, she was confirmed in the cast for UKTV show I, Jack Wright.
 That year, she had a guest role as Baroness Von Louth in Apple TV comedy series The Completely Made-Up Adventures of Dick Turpin.

-In 2025, she played the role of Lisbeth Bampton in the film F1 the Movie.
+In 2025, she played the role of Lisbeth Bampton in the film F1.